ParkerLLL/ParkerLLL/README.md

 <p align="center"><img src="https://i.imgur.com/A6bWGFl.gif"/></p>
+### This is Peng Li!
+### You can call me 'Parker'

+Welcome to my Github page!
+I am Peng and I am currently finishing my Computer Science Master degree at the university of Nottingham!
 <!--
 **ParkerLLL/ParkerLLL** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.